dfinity/candid/spec/Candid-Motoko.md

 ## The type mappings

 We define
- * a partial function `e` from Motoko types to IDL types.
+ * a partial function `e` from Motoko types to Candid types.
    Types that are not in the domain of `e` cannot be exported.
- * a partial function `i` from IDL types to Motoko types.
+ * a partial function `i` from Candid types to Motoko types.
    Types that are not in the domain of `i` cannot be imported.

-These definition treats Motoko types and IDL types as structural and infinite; a concrete implementation will have to look through type constructors in Motoko and introduce type definitions in the IDL as necessary.
+These definition treats Motoko types and Candid types as structural and infinite; a concrete implementation will have to look through type constructors in Motoko and introduce type definitions in the Candid as necessary.

-It assumes that the IDL short-hands (e.g. named or anonymous fields) are part of the grammar of types, and that `i` is allowed to make difference choices for types that are short-hands.
+It assumes that the Candid short-hands (e.g. named or anonymous fields) are part of the grammar of types, and that `i` is allowed to make difference choices for types that are short-hands.

-The function is defined with regard to the grammars in [IDL.md](IDL.md) and [Syntax.md](Syntax.md).
+The function is defined with regard to the grammars in [Candid](Candid.md) and Motoko.

 ### Type export